-Before and After Table Redesign
+Before and After PowerPoint Table Redesign

 2. Add shapes to table columns and rows headers

-3. Illustrate with icons
+3. Illustrate your PowerPoint table with icons

 4. Highlight the key table cell content

 - make the table cell dark and the text white.
-This way the whole cell will stand out
+This way the whole cell will stand out.

-- Replace default black table grid
+- Replace the default black table grid

 - Add shapes under the table headers